-The AIM technology has been designed to orchestrate specific immune system responses in a highly controllable and reproducible way independent of the healthiness or abundance of the patient’s natural antigen presenting cell (APC) population.
-Natural APCs are major players in the body’s immune system as they direct the immune system cells in attacks on specifically targeted antigens and cells.
-However, under certain disease conditions, natural APCs can be damaged, absent or inactive.
+The AIM technology has been designed to orchestrate specific immune system responses in a highly controllable and reproducible way independent of the healthiness or abundance of the patient’s natural antigen presenting cells (APC).
+Natural APC are major players in the body’s immune system as they direct the immune system cells in attacks on specifically targeted antigens and cells.
+However, under certain disease conditions, natural APC can be damaged, absent or inactive.

 The AIM technology holds great potential for use in immuno-therapy because aAPC can be readily engineered in such a way that a highly specific immune attack can be directed toward any foreign substance or cell type in a patient’s body.

 NexImmune executives will attend the JP Morgan Healthcare Conference on January 13-16, 2014 in San Francisco.

 Sept 2013 - NexImmune executives attend BioPharm America in Boston from September 17-19, 2013.

 July 2013 - NexImmune received an SBIR grant of $290,000 from the NIH for the development of a human therapeutic based on AIM Technology.